Theatre Frequently Asked Questions

 The School of Theatre and Dance (STAD) offers concentrations in three areas: Theatre, Musical Theatre, and Dance.
 With over 230 total students, roughly half concentrate in Theatre, one-sixth in Musical Theatre, and one-third in Dance.

-How many students does the BA Theatre Concentration accept each year?
+How many students does the BA Theatre Major accept each year?

 What’s the difference between JMU’s program and conservatory or BFA programs or a BA program elsewhere?